N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 College of Engineering

 Raheem Beyah ’98 is dean of the College of Engineering and Southern Company Chair at the Georgia Institute of Technology in Atlanta.
-He is the chief academic officer of the country’s largest engineering college, overseeing the college's eight schools while also guiding more than 500 faculty members and more than 18,500 students.
+He is chief academic officer of the country’s largest engineering college, overseeing the college's eight schools while also guiding more than 500 faculty members and more than 18,500 students.

 Beyah leads the Communications Assurance and Performance Group.
 He has published 185 refereed technical publications, secured more than $32 million in funding as PI or Co-PI and holds four utility patents.
-Beyah is co-founder and board chair of Fortiphyd Logic Inc., an industrial cybersecurity company.
+He is co-founder and board chair of Fortiphyd Logic Inc., an industrial cybersecurity company.

-His work has been featured by major media outlets, including NPR, Forbes, WIRED Magazine, USA Today, The Hill, Network World, Security Week, and Dark Reading.
+Beyah's work has been featured by major media outlets, including NPR, Forbes, WIRED Magazine, USA Today, The Hill, Network World, Security Week, and Dark Reading.
 He is co-founder and a steering committee member of the Academic and Research Leadership Network.

 Beyah previously held several leadership roles at Georgia Tech, including as School of Electrical and Computer Engineering's associate chair for strategic initiatives and innovation, interim Steve W. Chaddick ECE school chair, and vice president for interdisciplinary research.

-He received the National Science Foundation CAREER award in 2009 and was selected for the Defense Advanced Research Project Agency Computer Science Study Panel in 2010.
+Beyah received the National Science Foundation CAREER award in 2009 and was selected for the Defense Advanced Research Project Agency Computer Science Study Panel in 2010.
 He is a member of the American Association for the Advancement of Science, the American Society for Engineering Education, a lifetime member of the National Society of Black Engineers, a senior member of the Institute of Electrical and Electronics Engineers, and an Association for Computing Machinery distinguished scientist.

 A native Atlantan, Beyah is a graduate of the Atlanta Public Schools system.
 As a graduate of both Leadership Atlanta and Leadership Georgia, he remains active in the community at state and local levels.